Vienna Synchron Stage: Instruments

-Synchron Stage Vienna currently offers four concert grand pianos, a Steinway D-274 and two remotely accessible pianos, a Bösendorfer 290 Imperial with CEUS performance reproducing system and a Yamaha Disklavier CFX EN PRO and a Fazioli F308.
+Vienna Synchron Stage currently offers four concert grand pianos, a Steinway D-274 and two remotely accessible pianos, a Bösendorfer 290 Imperial with CEUS performance reproducing system and a Yamaha Disklavier CFX EN PRO and a Fazioli F308.

 The Bösendorfer CEUS technology and the Yamaha Disklavier reproducing system incorporate computer controlled mechanisms to record performances and accurately play them back on the acoustic instrument.
 With the CEUS system, solenoids activate each key and pedal to mirror the original, recorded performance.
 The ability to accurately capture a performance in terms of timing and loudness is an important step in retaining the player's unique expression.
 The performance reproducing pianos have several applications, e.g., a recorded piano performance can be edited in order to correct notes or to adjust dynamics and timing.
 Furthermore, a single pianist has the opportunity to perform a piece for four hands, accompanying an initial performance with a second take.
 A piano performance, played anywhere in the world, can be reproduced and recorded in one of Synchron Stage's rooms.

 Furthermore, the numerous percussion instruments and a Lyon & Healey harp are available for recordings.

-Synchron Stage Orchestra
+Vienna Synchron Orchestra

-The in-house "Synchron Stage Orchestra" is not a fixed ensemble but draws on a large pool of musicians from Vienna and the surrounding area.
+The in-house "Vienna Synchron Orchestra" is not a fixed ensemble but draws on a large pool of musicians from Vienna and the surrounding area.
 They play in all the major orchestras in Vienna and have been selected according to strict criteria to meet the demands of modern media music productions.
 Contractor Marton Barka is responsible for putting together the right instrumentalists for each project.
 Depending on the requirements, a wide range of styles can be covered, from classical film music and big band to pop/rock and jazz.

 Projects

-In addition to sampling sessions for the Vienna Symphonic Library's products, the Synchron Stage Vienna has established itself as a fixture in the international film industry, regularly hosted music recordings for national and international film and television productions since its opening.
+In addition to sampling sessions for the Vienna Symphonic Library's products, the Vienna Synchron Stage has established itself as a fixture in the international film industry, regularly hosted music recordings for national and international film and television productions since its opening.
 Production companies from around the world, including Netflix, Sony Pictures Entertainment, Terra Mater Factual Studios, Marvel Studios and more, regularly record with the "Synchron Stage Orchestra".

 Recent notable projects include the film scores for The Meg (2018), Ad Astra (2019), Klaus (2019), as well as Promising Young Woman (2020) and Over the Moon (2020).
 With the 2022 blockbuster Moonfall, Roland Emmerich had his film score recorded in Vienna for the second time in a row.
 For the final soundtrack, recordings with the Synchron Stage Orchestra were partially combined with samples from the Vienna Symphonic Library.

 The music for the successful Marvel miniseries WandaVision (which was nominated 21 times for the 2021 Primetime Emmy Awards), Hawkeye, Moon Knight, She-Hulk: Attorney at Law and Ms. Marvel was also recorded at Synchron Stage.